Thomas Lincoln: Kentucky

 On June 12, 1806, Thomas Lincoln married Nancy Hanks at Beechland in Washington County, Kentucky.
 Nancy Hanks, born in what was Hampshire County, Virginia, was the daughter of Lucy Hanks and a man whom Abraham believed to be "a well-bred Virginia farmer or planter."
 She was also called Nancy Sparrow as the adopted daughter of Elizabeth and Thomas Sparrow.
 Dennis Hanks, Abraham's friend and second cousin, reported that Nancy Hanks Lincoln had remarkable perception.
 Nathaniel Grisby, a friend and neighbor, said that she was "superior" to her husband.
 Nancy taught young Abraham to read using the Bible, and modeled "sweetness and benevolence".
 Abraham said of her, "All that I am or hope ever to be I get from my mother".

 Thomas Lincoln developed a modicum of talent as a carpenter and although called "an uneducated man, a plain unpretending plodding man", he was respected for his civil service, storytelling ability and good-nature.
 He was also known as a "wandering" laborer, shiftless and uneducated.
 A rover and drifter, he kept floating about from one place to another, taking any kind of job he could get when hunger drove him to it.
 Aside from making cabinets and other carpentry work, Lincoln also worked as a manual laborer.

 Their first child, a daughter named Sarah Lincoln, was born on February 10, 1807, near Elizabethtown, Kentucky, at Mill Creek.
-By early 1809, Lincoln bought another farm, 300 acre, near Hodgenville at Nolin Creek, located 14 miles southeast of Elizabethtown and near the home of Betsy (Elizabeth) and Thomas Sparrow.
+By early 1809, Lincoln bought another farm, 300 acre, near Hodgenville at Nolin Creek, located 14 miles southeast of Elizabethtown and near the home of Elizabeth (Betsy) and Thomas Sparrow.
 Although their cabin was a standard dirt floor, one room log cabin, their property was named Sinking Spring Farm for the "magnificent spring that bubbled from the bottom of a deep cave."
 On February 12, 1809, the Lincolns' second child, a son named Abraham Lincoln, was born.